Land investing is a lot like any business in that, you won't be able to start one (or operate it properly) without covering some basic costs.

 Melissa Data will charge anywhere from .11 – .15 cents per lead (the price goes up or down based on the filtering criteria you enter, and each list has a price floor of $50, regardless of size).

-RealQuest Pro requires a 12-month subscription, with prices ranging from $150/mo to $275/mo depending on which features and counties you want access to (that’s $1,800 – $3,300 for the whole year) PLUS .05 cents per lead on top of the subscription price.
-It’s the most expensive option I know of, but depending on which part of the country you’re looking for data in, it may be the most robust option available.
-Note: If you want to use RealQuest Pro, be sure to check out Data2Doorstep – as they offer this service (along with several other supplemental resources) for $250/mo.
+RealQuest Pro requires a 12-month subscription, with prices ranging from $150/mo to $275/mo depending on which features and counties you want access to (that's $1,800 – $3,300 for the whole year) PLUS .05 cents per lead on top of the subscription price.
+It's the most expensive option I know of, but depending on which part of the country you're looking for data in, it may be the most robust option available.
+Note: If you want to use RealQuest Pro, be sure to look investigate a Land Academy membership – as they offer this service (along with several other supplemental resources) for $250/mo.

 When you've gone through all the motions listed above, it will eventually be time to buy your first property.
 Again, the cost of acquisition will depend entirely on the property, and how much you're willing to invest upfront.